Welcome to VocaloidOtaku!

 Take a few minutes to browse around.
-Should you enjoy what you see, join our Vocaloid community and you will gain access to a plethora of cool stuff, including music downloads.
+Should you enjoy what you see, register and you will gain access to more stuff.

 Posted 14 January 2012 - 02:31 AM

 Now you're all probably wondering why I'm asking this of you.
 Well, Recently I finished up a visual novel by the name of Kira Kira.
 It's a REALLY good Visual Novel which is similar to K-ON in some ways, but it takes itself more seriously with being in a band and the characters are expanded upon quite a bit.
 I suppose I'm being a bit biased in that way I suppose since anime can only have so many episodes.
 Well, if anyone can help me out, I'd appreciate it.

 About 90% of it his silly jokes, running gags, and quirky character traits.

 The characters really come down to generic archetypes that most anime-fans are familiar with and almost nothing comes as a gigantic surprise.

 There is no real climax, important plot points, and for the most part every episode was self-contained except for some over-arching goal.
 For the most part, it's on the same intellectual caliber of a children's cartoon in America.
 Which isn't bad, but provides a very casual viewing experience that really shouldn't be compared to something that really focuses on character development and plot.

 K-On is silly and meant to be enjoyed.
 There's not really much else to say about it.
 With the description that you're giving of your visual novel, I feel like comparing the two would be an apples and oranges type of argument.
 If you want to compare K-On in terms of quality of the genre, I really prefer something like Nichijou or Azumanga Daioh.
 The writing in those shows is usually much better, and both try to be adventurous with their efforts.